isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/travel-and-health-control-measures.md

 </li>
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a <a href="https://safetravel.ica.gov.sg/health/covid19-tests/pcrtest">COVID-19 PCR test</a> upon arrival</li>
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Serve a 14-day <a href="https://safetravel.ica.gov.sg/health/shn">SHN</a> at an <a href="https://safetravel.ica.gov.sg/health/shn/sdf">SDF</a>, <u>and</u> take a COVID-19 PCR test on Day 14 of the SHN.
 Eligible travellers <sup>*</sup>may serve their SHN at their place of residence.</li>
-<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">[From 27 Jun 2021, 2359 hours] Travellers serving SHN in dedicated SHN facilities to additionally undergo Antigen Rapid Test self-administered tests on Days 3, 7 and 11 of their SHN.</li>
+<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[From 27 Jun 2021, 2359 hours] </b>Travellers serving SHN in dedicated SHN facilities to additionally undergo Antigen Rapid Test self-administered tests on Days 3, 7 and 11 of their SHN.</li>
 </ol>
-<p style= "font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><sup>*</sup> From 23 June 2021, 2359 hours onwards, travellers may use this form to request to serve their SHN at their place of residence.
-To qualify, the traveller must satisfy the following conditions:</p>
+<p style= "font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><sup>*</sup> <i>From 23 June 2021, 2359 hours onwards, travellers may use this form to request to serve their SHN at their place of residence.
+To qualify, the traveller must satisfy the following conditions</i>:</p>
 <ol style="margin-top:0px; list-style-type: lower-roman;">
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Remained in the countries/regions specified in this row for 21 consecutive days prior to arriving in Singapore; and</li>
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Occupying the place of residence alone (i.e. no domestic helpers), or with household members with the same travel history and SHN period.</li>